Small covers and the equivariant bordism classification of 2-torus manifolds: -colored graphs and small covers

 In \cite{dj} Davis and Januszkiewicz introduced and studied the topological version of real toric variety, i.e., ``small cover''.
 This gives another link between the equivariant topology and the combinatorics of simple convex polytopes.

-.2cm An $n$-dimensional small cover $\pi: M^n\longrightarrow P^n$ is a smooth closed $n$-manifold $M^n$ with a locally standard $G$-action such that its orbit space is a simple convex $n$-polytope $P^n$.
-Each small cover $\pi: M^n \longrightarrow P^n$ determines a characteristic function $\lambda$ (here we call it a {\em $G$-coloring}) on $P^n$, defined by mapping all facets (i.e., $(n-1)$-dimensional faces) of $P^n$ to nontrivial elements of $\Hom(\Z_2, G)$ such that $n$ facets meeting at each vertex are mapped to $n$ linearly independent elements.
-There is a fascinating characteristic of $\pi: M^n\longrightarrow P^n$, saying that the algebraic topology of $M^n$ is essentially consistent with the algebraic combinatorics of $(P^n, \lambda)$ in many aspects.
+.1cm An $n$-dimensional {\em small cover} $\pi: M^n\longrightarrow P^n$ is a smooth closed $n$-manifold $M^n$ with a locally standard $G_n$-action such that its orbit space is homeomorphic to a simple convex $n$-polytope $P^n$, where a locally standard $G_n$-action on $M^n$ means that this $G_n$-action on $M^n$ is locally isomorphic to a faithful representation of $G_n$ on ${\Bbb R}^n$.
+A small cover is a special 2-torus manifold.
+Each small cover $\pi: M^n \longrightarrow P^n$ determines a characteristic function $\lambda$ (here we call it a {\em $G_n$-coloring}) on $P^n$, defined by mapping all facets (i.e., $(n-1)$-dimensional faces) of $P^n$ to nontrivial elements of $\Hom(\Z_2, G_n)$ such that $n$ facets meeting at each vertex are mapped to $n$ linearly independent elements.
+There are many fascinating characteristics for $\pi: M^n\longrightarrow P^n$, saying that the algebraic topology of $M^n$ is essentially consistent with the algebraic combinatorics of $(P^n, \lambda)$ in many aspects, and $M^n$ can be recovered by the pair $(P^n, \lambda)$.
 For example, the mod 2 Betti numbers $(b_0, b_1, ..., b_n)$ of $M^n$ agree with the $h$-vector $(h_0, h_1, ..., h_n)$ of $P^n$.
-This leads us to one of reasons why we pose the Conjecture $(\star)$.
-The other one is that in \cite{br} Buchstaber and Ray gave the proof of the Conjecture $(\star)$ in non-equivariant case, i.e., each $n$-dimensional class of $\mathfrak{N}_*$ contains a small cover as its representative, where $\mathfrak{N}_*$ denotes the Thom unoriented coborism ring.
+This leads us to one of reasons why we posed the Conjecture $(\star)$ in \cite{l1}.
+The other one is that in \cite{br} Buchstaber and Ray gave the proof of the Conjecture $(\star)$ in non-equivariant case, i.e., each $n$-dimensional class of $\mathfrak{N}_*$ contains a small cover as its representative, where $\mathfrak{N}_*$ denotes the Thom unoriented borism ring.

 .2cm